 Signs vary from a small amount of extra tissue around the nipples to more prominent breasts.
 It can affect one or both breasts but usually affects both.
 The breast tissue may be tender or painful, but this isn’t always the case.

 Gynaecomastia can have several causes.
 As mentioned above, the majority of cases are physiological (hormonal).

 Gynaecomastia can be caused by an imbalance between the sex hormones testosterone and oestrogen.
 Oestrogen is the hormone that causes breast tissue to grow.
 All men have some degree of oestrogen production but they usually have much higher levels of testosterone, which counteracts the effects of oestrogen.
 When the balance of oestrogen and testosterone changes it can cause a man’s breasts to grow.
 In most cases, the cause of this imbalance is unknown.
-Losing weight or doing more exercise will not improve the condition as the condition is not causes by excess fat, but rather excess breast tissue.
+Losing weight or doing more exercise will often not improve things as the condition is not caused by excess fat, but rather excess breast tissue.

 During puberty, boys’ hormone levels vary.
 Many teenage boys have some degree of breast enlargement.
 Gynaecomastia at puberty usually clears up as boys get older and their hormone levels become more stable.

 As men get older, they produce less testosterone.
 Also, older men tend to have more body fat, and this can cause more oestrogen to be produced.
 These changes in hormone levels can lead to excess breast tissue growth.